MeneDev/dockmoor/ROADMAP.md

 ## v0.0.x

-* find command, including filters for tags, image names and domains.
+* contains command, including filters for tags, image names and domains.
 * list command to list all used image references.
 * Support Dockerfile format